George Brett

 George Howard Brett (born May 15, 1953) is an American former professional baseball third baseman, designated hitter, and first baseman who played 21 seasons in Major League Baseball (MLB) for the Kansas City Royals.

 Brett's 3,154 career hits are second most by any third baseman in major league history (after only Adrian Beltré's 3,166) and rank 18th all-time.
 He is one of five players in MLB history to accumulate 3,000 hits, 300 home runs, and a career .300 batting average (the others being Hank Aaron, Willie Mays, Miguel Cabrera, and Stan Musial).
 He was inducted into the Baseball Hall of Fame in 1999 in his first year of eligibility, and is the only player in MLB history to win a batting title in three different decades.
 He was also a member of the Royals' 1985 World Series victory over the St. Louis Cardinals.

-Brett was named the Royals' interim hitting coach in 2013 on May 30, but he stepped down from the position on July 25 in order to resume his position of vice president of baseball operations.
-In 2015, he won his second World Series ring when the Royals won the series in 5 games over the New York Mets.
+Brett was named the Royals' interim hitting coach in 2013 on May 30, but he stepped down from the position on July 25 to resume his position of vice president of baseball operations.
+In 2015, he won his second World Series ring when the Royals won the series in five games over the New York Mets.

 Early life

 Brett was born in Glen Dale, West Virginia, the youngest of four sons of a sports-minded family.
 Ken, the second oldest, became a major league pitcher who pitched in the 1967 World Series at age 19.
 Brothers John (eldest) and Bobby had brief careers in the minor leagues.
-All of George’s brothers were born in Brooklyn.
+All of George's brothers were born in Brooklyn.

-Jack and Ethel Brett then moved the family from the northern panhandle of West Virginia to the Midwest, and three years later to El Segundo, California, a suburb of Los Angeles, just south of Los Angeles International Airport.
+Jack and Ethel Brett then moved the family from the Northern Panhandle of West Virginia to the Midwest, and three years later to El Segundo, California, a suburb of Los Angeles, just south of Los Angeles International Airport.
 George grew up hoping to follow in the footsteps of his older brothers.
 He graduated from El Segundo High School in 1971 and was selected by the Kansas City Royals in the second round (29th overall) of the 1971 Major League Baseball draft.
 He was high school teammates with pitcher Scott McGregor.